-Construction of WIID3
+Construction of WIID4

 The data points in a secondary database will originate from different sources and refer to a variety of income and population concepts, sample sizes, and statistical methods.
 To deal with this reality the only thing one can do, is to specify as precisely as possible the conceptual base for each observation and to also otherwise document the data well.
 Atkinson and Brandolini (2001), Pyatt (2003), and Székeley and Hilgert (1999), who are critical of the use of secondary databases, point in particular to the problem of insufficient documentation.
 This criticism was taken into account in the construction of WIID2 (see the User guide for WIID2, available from UNU-WIDER website).
-Jenkins (2015) provided a thorough review of WIID with suggestions on how it should be developed; Badgaiyan et al. (2015) addresses Jenkin's comments in detail.
+Jenkins (2015) provided a thorough review of WIID3 with suggestions on how it should be developed; Badgaiyan et al. (2015) addresses Jenkin's comments in detail.

-In WIID3.4, we retain the basic strategy and structure of the earlier database, and try to report as thoroughly as possible the underlying data.
+WIID4 retains several elements of the concept of the previous version, WIID3.4, but it also includes many changes, both in the content and structure of the variables.
+We have tried to report as thoroughly as possible the underlying data.